rmathagi/kubernetes/node_resource_check/readme.md

 ## PURPOSE
 Used to check if the POD(with replicas) can be deployed in Kubernetes cluster.
+Also, addresses the limitation in K8s API's to provide resource metrics using one single API call.

 ## DESCRIPTION